-Back in the nineties a friend’s gorgeous garden made me forty envious shades of green.
+Back in the nineties a friend’s gorgeous garden made me 40 envious shades of green.
 Then in 2002, I moved into a little 1950s bungalow with a big backyard that was choked with weeds, discarded bed and bicycle frames, and a dilapidated shed housing a black widow spider colony.
 Full of purpose and heavily gloved, I dove into the task of creating my first garden.

 For four months I dug out every weed, rolled in tree stumps to make borders, built veggie beds with railroad ties, and paved a dining nook with chunks of a neighbor’s torn up driveway.
-Next I made river pebble paths outlined with mini boulders, dug an itsy bitsy pond, and had a dump truck’s load of mushroom compost delivered.
+Next I made river pebble paths outlined with mini boulders, dug an itsy-bitsy pond, and had a dump truck’s load of mushroom compost delivered.
 With the “bones” of my garden in place, I was ready to plant.

 A pal who moved to the mountains donated some plants that wouldn’t survive her new climate: a three-foot lemon tree, a two-foot tall fig tree, a scrawny lemon verbena shrub, and a puny purple flowered potato vine.
-I added 12 heirloom roses, gobs of vegetables and herbs, and one-gallon jasmine, lavender, California mallow, butterfly bush, hydrangeas and honeysuckle.
+I added 12 heirloom roses, gobs of vegetables and herbs, and one-gallon jasmine, lavender, California mallow, butterfly bush, hydrangeas, and honeysuckle.

 Fast forward to 2014.
-The fig is 15 feet tall and produces over a thousand fruit annually, the lemon is eight feet high and flavors my salads all winter, the potato ‘vine’ became a tree, ditto the lemon verbena and mallow, the butterfly bush towers over the house, the jasmine threatens to consume the bedroom wall, and the lavender is almost as big as a VW Beetle.
+The fig is 15 feet tall and produces over a thousand fruit annually, the lemon is eight feet high and flavors my salads all winter, the potato “vine” became a tree, ditto the lemon verbena and mallow, the butterfly bush towers over the house, the jasmine threatens to consume the bedroom wall, and the lavender is almost as big as a VW Beetle.
 Having learned in Gardening Year One that veggie plants produce way more than I can consume, each season fewer go in the ground.

 Early on I discovered something my gardening friend hadn’t mentioned.
 Unlike projects that create completed items, gardens are never finished.
 There’s always something to do and, if not kept up with, will quickly deteriorate into a shambles.
 Alas, that’s what happened last year.

-So all through Spring I sweated, swore and crawled around on my hands and knees digging, pulling, planning and planting what I hope will grow to be my most glorious garden yet.
+So all through spring I sweated, swore, and crawled around on my hands and knees digging, pulling, planning, and planting what I hope will grow to be my most glorious garden yet.
 And one afternoon while washing dishes I had an epiphany.
 Everything I know about garden design I learned in Ireland!

 On visits to many landed manors, farmhouses, cottages and nationally recognized botanical treasures, I discovered a wealth of Irish horticultural Edens.
-There were kitchen gardens, herb gardens, walled gardens, cutting gardens, rose gardens, moon gardens, scented gardens, woodland gardens and garden follies galore.
+There were kitchen gardens, herb gardens, walled gardens, cutting gardens, rose gardens, moon gardens, scented gardens, woodland gardens, and garden follies galore.

 Kitchen gardens are just that, neatly tended plots where veggies destined for the soup pot or dinner plate grow in happy harmony.
-Herb gardens often resembled in-ground stained glass windows with each section outlined in gravel and filled with different culinary plants and edible flowers.
+Herb gardens often resemble in-ground stained glass windows with each section outlined in gravel and filled with different culinary plants and edible flowers.

 Walled gardens are kitchen gardens on a grand scale.
 Usually found on manor properties, many were built during the Famine years when landed gentry had sturdy walls built around their gardens by laborers who could not find work.
 The stone drywalls are themselves works of art and provide the extra bonus of holding the sun’s heat and keeping the plants warm.
 The example at Temple House in County Sligo occupies more than an acre and includes an aged apple orchard and rhubarb “pie plants” that are bigger than Victorian bathtubs.